DataSQRL/datasqrl.github.io/docs/reference/api/graphql/design.md

 Change the name of the GraphQL schema file before you customize it.
 That way you avoid accidentally overwriting your changes if you run the command with the `-a` option again.
 :::

-The compiler generates *complete* GraphQL schemas, which means that the schema contains all tables, fields, and relationships defined in the SQRL script as well as field filters for all fields.
-You can create your own custom GraphQL schema by trimming the generated schema and only expose those tables, fields, relationships, and filters that are required by your data API.

 ## Script to GraphQL Schema Mapping

 DataSQRL maps the tables, fields, and relationships defined in the SQRL script to a GraphQL schema which exposes the data through a GraphQL API.